Rodent Control: Mice and Rat Exterminators

 Rodent control is essential for homeowners due to the health, safety, and financial consequences they cause.

-Rodents are gnawing or nibbling mammals such as rats, deer mice, and squirrels.
+Rodents are gnawing and nibbling mammals such as rats, deer mice, and moles and voles.
 They can survive in almost any climate that we can because, like us, they are warm-blooded and can maintain a body temperature higher than their environment.